RallyTools/Rally-User-Management/README.md

 - Assigns and/or updates team memberships for users across projects
 - Enables or disables user in your Rally subscription

-Warning!!!
-Although Team Membership is a Read-Only attribute in Rally Webservices, it is possible to remove the Team Membership attribute by setting a User’s ProjectPermission to NoAccess on a Project for which that User is a Team Member.
-The Team Membership attribute is not guaranteed to be preserved when _Updating_ User Permissions using these scripts.

 The contents of this Github repository include:

 - enable_or_disable_users.rb                    - Script to bulk enable or disable users